Cryonid/iCloud-Desktop/README.md

 [![iCloud Desktop screenshot](https://i.imgur.com/K6nWbCV.png)](https://i.imgur.com/tC1HyTj.png)

 This app was made using .NET Core 3.1, WPF and WebView2 for rendering web pages.
+Title bar icons are from the [Feather open-source icon collection](https://feathericons.com/).

 I originally developed it for personal purposes and to train myself on using [WindowChrome](https://docs.microsoft.com/en-us/dotnet/api/system.windows.shell.windowchrome) for window customization.
 I think I nailed it.